 The Department of Horticulture Science at N.C.
 State University has some recommendations for the best types of watermelons for making pickles.

-This part is a bit time consuming, and you’ll want to be careful.
+Preparing the watermelon rind to make pickles is time consuming, and you’ll want to be careful.
 But sweet pickled watermelon rind is so worth it.

 What do watermelon rind pickles taste like?